 Compassionate Hospice Care

-When the focus for residents turns to providing comfort through end-of-life care, you can trust Ohio’s Hospice at United Church Homes
+When the focus for residents turns to providing comfort through end-of-life care, Hospice might be the best choice

 An elderly woman with short white hair is getting her hair brushed by someone else in a serene setting, emblematic of the compassionate hospice care in Ohio.
 She is sitting indoors and looking forward with a slight smile.

-When you need hospice care in Ohio, you can trust our onsite hospice care services to provide the compassionate and respectful care that’s needed.
+When you need hospice care services to provide the compassionate and respectful care that’s needed.

 Comprehensive Levels of Hospice Care

 Hospice care is designed to address the varied needs of those who stand to benefit from it, as well as those of their loved ones.
-That’s why Ohio’s Hospice care services offered through UCH offer four levels of care—to meet the unique needs of everyone we serve.
+Make sure that the company you choose has levels of care—to meet the unique needs of everyone involved.

 • Routine Care: Patients receive hospice services in their home setting.